- Building Simple DB for Review Data with DynamoDB

-Resources: Table: Type: AWS::DynamoDB::Table Properties: GlobalSecondaryIndexes: - IndexName: gsi-service-rating KeySchema: - AttributeName: service KeyType: HASH - AttributeName: rating KeyType: RANGE Projection: NonKeyAttributes: - user - comment ProjectionType: INCLUDE
+Resources: Table: Type: AWS::DynamoDB::Table Properties: GlobalSecondaryIndexes: - IndexName: gsi-service-rating KeySchema: - AttributeName: service KeyType: HASH - AttributeName: rating KeyType: RANGE Projection: NonKeyAttributes: - user - comment ProjectionType: INCLUDECode language: YAML (yaml)

 This time, we will specify service as the GSI partition key and rating as the sort key.